 - There are 10,000 users at the base and you need to extend the server abilities for data storage

 - About 10,000 users visit your website simultaneously and the server requires to enlarge the information resources

 You choose which approach is better for the system clustering based on your answer.
 In other words, developers can distribute the load between different servers in accordance with the business needs.

-System scalability is a necessary solution for the problem of increasing load when a business grows.
+System scalability is a necessary solution for the problem of an increasing load when a business grows.
 This specific ability provides the extension of system features using new information resources.
 In fact, scalability allows supporting reaction speed and the general performance of the system with a growing number of operations, transactions, or users.

 The need for scalability motivates business owners and developers to find ways for effective discussions.
-If the first and the second speak one language, they get a common understanding of the development strategy, function growth, and increases in the technology features of the system.
+If the first and the second speak one language, they get a common understanding of the development strategy, function growth, and increases in the technical features of the system.

 - 0 SHARES